10K Series History

 The Helensburgh 10K

 By 2001 the series covered four 10K Road Races in Clydebank, Helensburgh, Dumbarton and the Vale – attracting on average 800 runners.
 Helensburgh holds the record entry for the series of just over 1,000.
-Traditionally the series starts with the Helensburgh 10K which originally started and finished at the west end of the town close to Helensburgh Rugby club, however with the opening of H.A.A.C’s new club house in the grounds of Hermitage academy the race has successfully transitioned to the opposite end of town.
+Traditionally the series starts with the Helensburgh 10K which originally started and finished at the west end of the town close to Helensburgh Rugby club, however with the opening of H.A.A.C’s new club house in the grounds of Hermitage academy the race has successfully transitioned to the opposite end of town, now starting and finishing from the 'new' Hermitage Academy.
 The course is flat and lends itself to a fast time if you so desire.
-A feature of the race is Wilson’s speech at the prize giving ceremony.

 The Clydebank 10K